Cagayan Valley: Economy

 The province of Nueva Vizcaya has basically an agricultural economy with commerce, trade, and industry contributing to its growth and development.
 Among other major economic activities are farming and cattle and swine raising.
 Primary crops are palay and corn.
 The province produces quality onions and vegetables often sold in Metro Manila.
 Oranges and mangoes are now major crops being exported fresh to other Asian countries; earning its title as the Citrus Capital of the Philippines.

 Batanes is the northernmost and smallest province in the region as well as in the whole Philippines.
 It is the only province located outside the mainland Cagayan Valley.
 Due to its geographical location, fishing is considered as a major industry and source of livelihood for the people.
 Garlic and cattle are major export crops.
 Ivatans also plant camote (sweet potato), cassava, gabi or tuber and a unique variety of white uvi.
 Sugarcane is raised to produce palek, a kind of native wine, and vinegar.
 Tourism also contributes to the province's thriving economy.

+Agriculture

+Cagayan Valley being the country's second largest region in terms of land area.
+As of 2022, Cagayan Valley region remains to be the top producer of corn in the whole country and second in rice production.
+Isabela is now dubbed as the top producer of Corn in the Philippines and the Rice Granary of the North.